BirdSafe Maine

 • Statewide Information Collection

 We want to know where birds are striking windows around the state.
 If you find a dead or stunned bird at your home or anywhere, we want to know about it.
+Please take a photo of the bird and send it with date and location information to BIRDSTRIKE@MAINEAUDUBON.ORG

 • Outreach to the Architectural Community

 Our partners at the Portland Society for Architecture (PSA) have helped us make strong connections to the local architectural community, and we are working together to educate and advise on particular projects.
 PSA has hosted a number of educational webinars and in-person gatherings to discuss bird-safe architecture and solutions for particular projects.
-We’re also in conversation on specific projects to help them reduce their danger to birds, including the new Mid-Mountain Lodge at Saddleback Mountain, which is set to have some unique and state-of-the-art protections for local breeding birds.
+We’re also in conversation on specific projects to help reduce the danger to birds, including the new Mid-Mountain Lodge at Saddleback Mountain, which is set to have some unique and state-of-the-art protections for local breeding birds.

 More information